Gunbot vs Zenbot: Which Crypto Trading Bot Is Better?

 - Zenbot - completely free and open-source.
 Your only costs are hosting and the time you invest in coding or maintaining strategies.

-If you rate your own time highly, Gunbot’s modest one-off fee quickly offsets its convenience and support.
+If you value your time, Gunbot's one-off fee can offset its convenience and support.

 Strategy Libraries and Customization Depth